Qalvael/LocalScoreFixer/README.md

 <br><br><b>Usage</b>

 When running <i>Local Score Fixer</i> just specify where the required files/folders are located (guidance is provided on the form) and then click the Go button.
-This will take a backup of the existing PlayerData.dat file before updating it with the consolidated high score and combo information from the old and new format entries.
+This will automatically take a backup of the relevant file before updating it with the consolidated high score and combo information from the old and new format entries.

 The user can then jump into Beat Saber to see their historical stats restored.